The Small Exchange – Everything That You Need to Know About It

 Trading guides, webinars and stories

 One of the peripheral areas of this conflict is Africa.
 While the continent’s weak infrastructure and low economic performance make it difficult for them to be a powerful actor on the world stage, their endless potential for growth could make them critical to tipping the scales of power in global relations.
-Africa traditionally fell under the USA’s sphere of influence due to the millions of dollars of humanitarian aid and other material support.
+Africa traditionally fell under the USA’s sphere of influence.
+Mainly due to the millions of dollars of humanitarian aid and other material support.

 China’s development model for Africa was difficult for the US to keep up with for a few reasons.
-For one thing, the US economy has become overwhelmingly service oriented by the turn of the century, so the only companies able to enter the African markets were the ones who could make use of the telecommunications network resulting from China’s infrastructure developments.
+For one thing, the US economy has become overwhelmingly service oriented by the turn of the century.
+Consequently the only companies able to enter the African markets were the ones who could make use of the telecommunications network resulting from China’s infrastructure developments.
 The fact that a Chinese firm was the final beneficiary of the projects financed by the IMF or the World Bank is a testament to the efficiency of their construction industry.
 Despite the USA’s clout with those international organizations, their strict rules stipulate that their projects must be chosen by public procurement procedures.
 China’s ability to present these tenders with companies who were already present on the continent gave them a significant competitive advantage against western companies.
 In the end China received 42% of all orders.

-Another advantage for China is that they didn’t attempt to impose any democratic or other ideological requirements on African governments.
+Another advantage for Beijing is that they didn’t attempt to impose any democratic or other ideological requirements on African governments.
 They kept the cash and credit flowing even without meeting any human rights criteria.
 The western model of exporting not just money, but culture as well, just couldn’t compete.
 China’s brand of economic rationality proved to be popular with countries less inclined towards democratic values.
 The USA’s chosen method was to directly fund non-governmental organizations to circumvent the local governments and help their populations directly instead.
-This is the so called the Government-to-Business model that China eschewed in favor of the Government-to-Government model.
+This is the so-called the Government-to-Business model that China eschewed in favor of the Government-to-Government model.

 Huawei and Transsion have a close to monopolistic hold over in the development, maintenance and operation of the telecommunication networks.
 For trade it’s Tencent and Alibaba who have the same level of influence.
 The US has fallen behind in the race so it’s their strategic interest to diminish the resources China has to invest.
-If the outcome of the ongoing China-US trade conflict is that China is forced to focus more of its resources internally, for the US that would be a favorable outcome that strengthens their position.
+If the outcome of the ongoing China-US trade conflict is that Beijing is forced to focus more of its resources internally, for the US that would be a favorable outcome that strengthens their position.
 While there are a number of reasons for the two superpowers to resolve the conflict, this particular area is one of the reasons for why they wouldn’t.